 Gather Your Data in One Place

 Once you have gathered your data, you want to put all the information into accounting software.
-If not, use a spreadsheet or some other centralized location for your data.
+If not, use a spreadsheet or another centralized location for your data.
 The primary benefit of storing your budget information in one place is tracking your expenses and revenue.
-This helps you see how accurate your budget is and whether you need to make some adjustments.
+This helps you see how accurate your budget is and whether you need to adjust.

 Factors to Consider When Creating a Business Budget